 7. Streambed

-Usually, the banks of the streams have very little vegetation or rock.
+Usually, the banks of the streams have very little vegetation or rocks.
 Therefore, the soil strips away easily.

 8. Tunnel

-There are times when water hits the ground so hard that it drills a hole into the earth.
-This follows gravity underground, creating a tunnel.
+There are times when water hits the ground so hard that it drills a hole in the ground.
+This follows the path of gravity underground, creating a tunnel.

 It can also follow the interiors of burrows and old drainage pipes.
 As more water flows into the tunnel and then floods over it, it causes the tunnel to collapse.